Please Read How You Can Help Keep the Encyclopedia Free

 Another common question about the Digression is: does it introduce or mention the Platonic Forms?
 Certainly the Digression uses phrases that are indisputably part of the Middle-Period language for the Forms.
 If Plato uses the language of the theory of Forms in a passage which is admitted on all sides to allude to the themes of the Republic, it strains credulity to imagine that Plato is not intentionally referring to the Forms in that passage.

 On the other hand, as the Revisionist will point out, the Theaetetus does not seem to do much with the Forms that are thus allegedly introduced.
 But perhaps it would undermine the Unitarian reading of the Theaetetus if the Forms were present in the Digression in the role of paradigm objects of knowledge.
-That would be a case of “giving away the plot.”
+For the Unitarian reading, at least on the version that strikes me as most plausible, says that the aim of the Theaetetus is to show that, in the end, we cannot construct a theory of knowledge without the Forms--a claim which is to be proved by trying and failing, three times, to do so.
+So if the Forms were there in the Digression, perhaps that would be a case of “giving the game away.”

 After the Digression Socrates returns to criticising Protagoras' relativism.
 His last objection is that there is no coherent way of applying Protagoras' relativism to judgements about the future.